ibhimwhar/sheakerplug/README.md

 # SneakerPlug 🏁

 Welcome to SneakerPlug, a sleek and responsive React + Vite powered web application that showcases premium sneakers with style.
-This project combines clean UI, animated transitions, shopping cart functionality, and a smooth checkout experience—perfect for modern e-commerce.
+This project combines clean UI, animated transitions, shopping cart functionality, and a smooth checkout experience — perfect for modern e-commerce.

 ## 🚀 Features